 One of the worst thing that can happen in the digital world is a blog post or a webpage going up with defamatory content about your business.
 This is a complicated situation to deal with it.
 Fortunately, Google has specific page removal policies, and if you feel that a webpage is trying to insult, defame or degrade your business reputation, you can ask Google to take the page down.
 Similarly, you can report Facebook pages and Twitter and Instagram profiles that are tarnishing your brand image on purpose.

 Facebook is the world’s leading social media platform at the moment and can do wonders for your business.
-If you do not have a business page on Facebook, you should create one right away.
+If you do not have a business page on Facebook, you should create one right away, add business details, and share useful information there.
 Your Facebook page will not only allow you to personalize customer relationships but will also give you critical insights into your customer’s response towards your brand.

 Once you can detect when someone discusses your business online, so make sure you focus on any negative reviews being posted.
 Staying quiet over a bad review may end up reflecting poorly on your brand image.

 Always respond to negative posts and reports so that your customers know that you mean serious business.
-Get yourself listed on Google Business Listings and it will allow you to respond you to any review or article regarding your business that goes up.
+Get yourself listed on Google My Business listings, and it will allow you to respond you to any review or article regarding your business that goes up.